eranbnn/level-ordered/README.md

 Asynchronously inserts items provided into the database.

 ### `update(key, updateObj)`
-Asynchronously updates an item in the database with an object provided.
+Asynchronously updates an item in the database with the object provided.

 ### `deleteKey(key)`
-Asynchronously deletes an item according to key provided.
+Asynchronously deletes an item according to key.

-### `deleteBy(filterFunc)`
+### `deleteBy([filterFunc])`
 Asynchronously deletes items, filtered by a function if provided.

 ## License